princeote/FastMDXplora/README.md

 ## Citation

-If you use FastMDXplora in your work, please cite the foundational FastMDAnalysis paper:
+If you use FastMDXplora in your work, please cite:

 > Aina, A.; Kwan, D. *FastMDAnalysis: Software for Automated Analysis of Molecular Dynamics Trajectories.* J. Comput.
 Chem. **2026**, 47, e70350.
 DOI: [10.1002/jcc.70350](https://doi.org/10.1002/jcc.70350)